 Many free email services have a professional option for business users.
 For example, Google allows you to use custom domains with Google Workspace.
 This customization gives you the means to turn “yourlawyer@gmail.com” into “mike_ross@legaleagle.com.”

-In addition, you benefit from the email infrastructure provided by a large, often IT-centric, company.
-It sounds great - but it does come at some cost.
+In addition, you benefit from the email infrastructure provided by a large, IT-centric company.
+It sounds great, but it does come at some cost.
 You’ll have to pay for that professional service, often at per-user rates.

 Next, we come to the third choice, which is hosting your email.
 Hosting your email might sound complex and not something many companies would want to do, but there are a fair number of pros and cons to doing this.

-Just to be clear, though, when we say “hosting your email,” in this case, we’re referring to using an email hosting service of your choice.
-Not on-premise hosting with your equipment.
+Just to be clear, when we say “hosting your email,” in this case, we’re referring to using an email hosting service of your choice, not on-premise hosting with your own equipment.

 Our first advantage of hosting your email is a surprise that would leave some jaws dropping.
-Yes, it’s entirely possible that you already have the means to host your email for free.
-Well, if you have a company website, in any case, and the site’s hosting provider supports it.
+Yes, it’s entirely possible that you already have the means to host your email for free—if you have a company website and your hosting provider supports it.

 If you’re on a web hosting plan that your company website sits on, it likely allows you to host your email as well.
 The basic infrastructure is the same, there are many integrated free tools for this purpose, and it’s not difficult to manage.

 Since you choose the hosting solution, you can even mandate where your email data physically resides.
-This characteristic is something that might be important in specific industries that need to confirm or regulatory requirements.
+This feature can be important in industries that need to comply with specific regulatory requirements.

 Roundcube webmail application for self-hosting